 What is a Workflow?

-A workflow is a sequence of steps through which content passes and is translated from Authorization to Published.
+A workflow is a sequence of steps or tasks, through which content passes and is translated from Authorization to Published.
 Workflows are instrumental to the speed and quality in which your content is translated.

-Alternatively, transcreation is another form of human translation particularly useful for content of high-value, and with the intention of gaining your brand exposure.
+Alternatively, transcreation is another form of human translation particularly useful for content of high-value, and intending to gain your brand exposure.
 It encompasses a sometimes lengthy process, which adapts the meaning, intent, style and tone of the content, rather than the actual words.
 Transcreations are completed in the Transcreation Tool, using a Transcreation workflow.

 Your workflow can be configured to combine the best of both worlds.
-Building a multi-step machine translation workflow which keeps human in the loop in a review or edit step, might be the best option for the translation of some of your content.
+Building a multistep machine translation workflow, which keeps a human in the loop in a review or edit step, might be the best option for the translation of some of your content.